pwittchen/spotify-cli-linux/README.md

 # spotify-cli-linux
 A command-line interface to Spotify on Linux.

-This project is inspired by the similar project called [shpotify](https://github.com/hnarayanan/shpotify), which does the same thing, but on macOS.
+This project is inspired by the similar project called [shpotify](https://github.com/hnarayanan/shpotify), which does similar things, but on macOS.

 installation
 ------------